South African leader accuses Israel of war crimes. Putin and Xi strike more cautious note at meeting

 South Africa has been fiercely critical of Israel over the war in Gaza and had already filed a request with the International Criminal Court to investigate it over alleged war crimes.
 South Africa has for years compared Israel's policies in Gaza and the West Bank with its own past apartheid regime of racial segregation.

-South Africa's Parliament was to vote on a motion on Tuesday to shut down the Israeli Embassy and sever diplomatic ties over the war, leading Israel to recall its ambassador to South Africa for discussions.
+Ramaphosa called for the International Criminal Court to "urgently" initiate prosecutions against those responsible for what he termed war crimes on both sides and said South Africa also wants to see a cease-fire and the deployment of a U.N. force to monitor the cease-fire.

-Ramaphosa called for the International Criminal Court to "urgently" initiate prosecutions against those responsible for what he termed war crimes on both sides.
-He said South Africa also wants to see a cease-fire and the deployment of a U.N. force to monitor the cease-fire.
+Later Tuesday, a large majority of South African lawmakers voted in favor of a motion to shut down the Israeli Embassy and cut diplomatic ties with Israel until it agrees to a cease-fire in Gaza.
+Israel had recalled its ambassador for consultations before the vote took place.

 AP Israel-Hamas war coverage: https://apnews.com/hub/israel-hamas-war